Ash-Impactco/New/README.md

 2. Replace images in the `Assets` directory
 3. Modify colors and styles in the CSS files
 4. Update links and social media handles
+5. Add or modify sections as needed

+## Performance Optimization

+- Images are optimized for web
+- CSS and JavaScript are minified
+- Lazy loading for images
+- Efficient animations
+- Mobile-first responsive design

 ## Contact